Welcome From Program Director

 Welcome and thank you for your interest in the University of Rochester nephrology training program.

-The University of Rochester has trained approximately 80 fellows since 1971.
-We are an ACGME accredited two year clinical fellowship located in Western New York State.
-We currently accept three fellows per year for a total of six clinical fellows.
-We do sponsor H1B Visa applicants.
-We can also offer a combined pediatric-adult nephrology fellowship.
-Fellows’ inpatient clinical activities are at Strong Memorial Hospital, an 830 bed tertiary care referral center for Upstate New York.
+We are an ACGME accredited two-year clinical fellowship located in Western New York State.
+We currently accept three fellows per year for a total of six clinical fellows, and additionally do offer a combined pediatric-adult nephrology fellowship.
+Fellows’ inpatient clinical activities are at Strong Memorial Hospital, a tertiary/quaternary care referral center for Upstate New York.

-Our fellows are exposed to the full spectrum of nephrology practice including acute and chronic kidney disease, end stage renal disease and its associated complications, renal transplantation, kidney disease in other solid organ recipients, glomerular disease, critical care nephrology, nephrolithiasis, cardio-renal syndrome and more.
+Our fellows receive training in the full spectrum of nephrology practice including acute and chronic kidney disease, end stage renal disease and its associated complications, renal transplantation, kidney disease in other solid organ recipients, glomerular disease, critical care nephrology, nephrolithiasis, and renal complications of advanced heart failure.
 We offer a wide array of dialysis modalities, including continuous renal replacement therapy in our ICU’s, hemodialysis and home dialysis including both peritoneal and home hemodialysis.
-Our fellows perform many kidney biopsies- both native and transplant.
-We strive to offer our fellows the right balance of autonomy and support.
+Our fellows perform many kidney biopsies- both native and transplant - and gain experience in Point-Of-Care Ultrasound (POCUS).

 We are particularly proud of our relationships with the palliative care and critical care divisions, and opportunities are available for further training in these areas during and at the conclusion of nephrology fellowship.